SSWConsulting/SSW.Rules.Content/rules/searching-can-you-instantly-find-any-file-on-your-computer-or-network/rule.md

 guid: 9af903d8-8377-44c3-ba98-d6fc2ba9276d
 ---

 Often you will want to quickly find a file on your computer or local network.
-With the advancement in built in search functionality on the latest operating systems this is easy to do and can help you quickly and easily find your local files or network file locations.
+With the advancement in built-in search functionality on the latest operating systems this is easy to do and can help you quickly and easily find your local files or network file locations.

 <!--endintro-->